slowernews/wisdom-tldr/chapters/chapter_1_self.md

 i hired a 23 year old coach.
 optimize for time and peace of mind.

-when you wake up, ensure that your morning is run by systems instead of feelings.
+when you wake up, ensure that your morning is run by systems instead of feelings.« look at situations as systems. i help to create systems.

-goals and systems

-look at situations as systems. i help to create systems.
 This is because our minds are essentially accumulations of habits.

-catalyst

 fixing bad habits?
 Kill Bad Habits With Mindfulness.
 Pay attention.
 Don’t judge
-RAIN: Recognize, Accept, Investigate, Note bad habits not only don’t fix your problems, they often make them worse.
+RAIN: Recognize, Accept, Investigate, Note

 First forget inspiration.
 Habit is more dependable.